tembo-io/website/blog/2023-08-03-introducing-pgmq/index.md

 SELECT pgmq_create('my_queue');
 ```

-Then, send a couple messages to the queue.
+Then, pgmq_send() a couple messages to the queue.
 The message id is returned from the send() function.

 ```sql
 SELECT * from pgmq_send('my_queue', '{"foo": "bar1"}');